How the SmallCapData Screener Works

 Step 1: Universe Filtering

-Each surviving ticker is scored across four proprietary dimensions, each contributing a weighted portion to the composite score:
+Each surviving ticker is analysed across six proprietary dimensions, each contributing a weighted portion to the overall signal:

 Technical